Understanding Self-Supervised Learning via Gaussian Mixture Models: Fisher subspace

 Spectral methods~\cite{kannan2009spectral} are the standard methods for LDR.
-They are (generally) based on the principle of finding the best-fit subspace which maximally explains the data.
-This subspace is given by the \emph{top singular vectors of data covariance}. \begin{definition} The $r$-dimensional \emph{SVD subspace}~\cite{vempala2004spectral} $S^{(r)}_{SVD}$ for a GMM $F$ is described as the top $r$ left singular vectors of $\mathbb{E}_{\vx \sim F}[\vx\vx^T]$. \end{definition} A vanilla spectral dimensionality reduction method hence projects the data points onto the $r$-dimensional SVD subspace. ~\cite{kannan2009spectral} proved that for \textit{spherical} GMMs (i.e. $\vSigma = \vI$), SVD subspace is equal to the mean subspace $S_{\vmu} = \Span{\vmu}$.
-Moreover, using Eqn~\ref{eqn:sfexplicit} we can derive that $S_F = S_{\vmu} = S_{SVD}$.
-Hence, projection onto the SVD subspace is the optimal dimensionality reduction method for spherical GMMs.
+They are based on the principle of finding the best-fit subspace which is (generally) given by the \emph{top singular vectors of data covariance}.
+Formally, the $r$-dimensional \emph{SVD subspace}~\cite{vempala2004spectral} $S^{(r)}_{SVD}$ for a GMM $F$ is described as the top $r$ left singular vectors of $\mathbb{E}_{\vx \sim F}[\vx\vx^T]$.
+A vanilla spectral dimensionality reduction method hence projects the data points onto the $r$-dimensional SVD subspace. ~\cite{kannan2009spectral} proved that for \textit{spherical} GMMs (i.e. $\vSigma = \vI$), SVD subspace is equal to the mean subspace $S_{\vmu} = \Span{\vmu}$.
+Moreover, using Eq.~\eqref{eqn:sfexplicit} we can derive that $S_{LDA} = S_{\vmu} = S_{SVD}$.
+Hence, projection onto the SVD subspace is \emph{the optimal} dimensionality reduction method for \emph{spherical} GMMs.